terrafying/llama-models/README.md

 - Command-line interface for automation
 - Space-efficient storage with IPFS and local volumes
 - Automatic storage management and cleanup
+- Topic and creator deep-dive analysis
+- Content synthesis and reporting

 ## Installation